edwinthomas444/natural-language-understanding/README.md

 2. `models/model.py`: Model definitions (Sentence Transformer, Word2vec, Doc2Vec, Glove, and others).
 3. `configs/run_config_sts.json`: Specify the model names and device to run the inference (CPU  ("cpu") or GPU ("cuda") supported).
 If Dataset download is set to false, existing dataset folder used under dataset/STSRawData, otherwise dataset is fetched from given download link.
 4. `models/model_maps.py`: Supported models based on libraries offering their pre-trained weights.
 To Extend the package, this file needs to be augmented.

-## Ensemble Files
-1. `driver/driver_ensemble.py`: Starting point using the tool to train ensemble on SQUAD dataset.
+5. `driver/driver_ensemble.py`: Starting point using the tool to train ensemble on SQUAD dataset.
-2. `train`: train files and utilties for squad and sts
+6. `train/*`: train files and utilties for squad and sts
-3. `evaluation`: evaluation files and utilities for squad and sts
+7. `evaluation/*`: evaluation files and utilities for squad and sts
-4. `models`: QA and STS model variations and their definitions
+8. `models`: QA and STS model variations and their definitions
-5. `configs/run_config_squad.json`: Specify the model names and device to run the inference (CPU  ("cpu") or GPU ("cuda") supported).
-If Dataset download is set to false, existing dataset
+9. `configs/run_config_squad.json`: Specify the model names and device to run the inference (CPU  ("cpu") or GPU ("cuda") supported).
+If Dataset download is set to false, existing dataset is used.